tripplicate/CrazyPanda/Readme.md

 ## Description

-This work is test task for Crazy Panda company whe I should:
+This work is test task for Crazy Panda company when I should:

 - Create a table where content would divide pagination
 - Create a search that applies to every input